 You can use the current version of this utility in two (for now) ways:

 At the same time, the tool supports complete code navigation, all the usual PVS-Studio's settings, and also the table representation of analysis results, which I told you about the other day.
 This method of analysis result representation allows you to use message filtering and sorting mechanisms to the full extent so that you can comfortably handle large lists of diagnostic messages.

 In this article, I'm going to show you two scenarios of using this utility with the highest efficiency.

-Suppose that for some reason you don't have C++Builder (which is not something extraordinary) or Visual Studio (which is!) installed on your computer.
+Suppose that for some reason you don't have Visual Studio installed on your computer.
 But you've learned from articles that PVS-Studio is a very cool product and want to get analysis results for your project.
 Since you don't have any of the IDEs supported by PVS-Studio on your computer, you may ask your colleague to check the project on another computer with Visual Studio, save the analysis results into a .plog file and copy it to your computer (better if you also copy the project source codes so that you can navigate through the code and fix bugs).
 What do you need to do that?

 1. Install PVS-Studio Standalone (make sure to select this option in the setup window).